-7 Ways to Conquer Your Fear of Flying
+How to Cope With a Fear of Flying

-Do you have aviaphobia?
-If the thought of boarding a plane makes you feel anxious, breathless and dizzy, you’re not alone.
+If the thought of boarding a plane makes you feel anxious, breathless and dizzy, you're not alone.
 Millions of people each year cancel travel plans due to fear of flying.
-Don’t let being scared keep you grounded.
-Follow these 7 tips to help you conquer your in-flight fright.
+Follow this expert advice to help you overcome that in-flight fright.

 Accept How You’re Feeling

-The first step in overcoming the panic that accompanies flying is to recognize the fear.
+The first step in overcoming a fear of flying is to recognize the fear.
 “Don’t fight it,” advises Dr. Ian Shulman, a psychologist at SHIFT cognitive therapy in Oakville, Ontario.
 “Allow yourself to feel it.
-If you can go into a situation that scares you and say to yourself, ‘It’s okay to be scared even though I’m not comfortable’ – that doesn’t trip off your body’s internal alarm system as much and it’s easier to cope.”
-By telling yourself that ‘yes this is happening, and I’ll go with it,’ your brain tends to calm down – and as a result, the uncomfortable tightness in your throat, shallow breathing, and upset stomach will loosen their grip on you.
+If you can go into a situation that scares you and say to yourself, ‘It’s okay to be scared even though I’m not comfortable,’—that doesn’t trip off your body’s internal alarm system as much and it’s easier to cope.”
+By telling yourself that “yes this is happening, and I’ll go with it,” your brain tends to calm down—and as a result, the uncomfortable tightness in your throat, shallow breathing, and upset stomach will loosen their grip on you.

 Take a Fear of Flying Course

-Before you consider booking a flight, sign up for a course that can help unravel your fear of air travel.
-VisionAir in Montréal and Shulman’s SHIFT program in Oakville both offer seminars on how to bust your flying phobia.
+Before you consider booking a trip, sign up for a course that can help unravel your fear of flying.
+Shulman’s SHIFT program in Oakville is one of many across the country that offers seminars on how to bust your flying phobia.
 “These programs are very useful because you get to see first hand that there are lots of other people with similar experiences and that helps you feel like you’re not alone and what you’re going through isn’t strange,” says Shulman.
 Fear of flying programs look at how and why fear develops, offer calming techniques and insight into how a plane works so that nervous flyers can gain an understanding of what they’re experiencing when they hear strange noises or feel turbulence.
 No program in your area?
-Shulman has held consultations in the past over Skype and FaceTime, or you can sign up to SOAR, an online course based in Connecticut that uses videos and individual counseling sessions over the phone.
+Shulman has held consultations in the past over Skype and FaceTime, or you can sign up to SOAR, an online course based in Connecticut that uses videos and remote individual counselling sessions.

 Avoid Anxious Thinking Patterns